mseafox-github/jekyll-serif-theme/_team/tina-wu.md

 weight: 2
 ---

-### Real Estate Professional Experience
-Tina Wu has over 5 years of professional experience in the real estate investment and lending industry.
-He is the founder and principal in several real estate investment companies.
-Eddie has experience in many facets of real estate investment including marketing, sourcing, underwriting, appraisal, negotiations, raising money, investor relations, transaction coordination, disposition coordination, accounting and taxation.
+She is the co-founder and principal in several real estate investment companies.
+Tina has experience in many facets of real estate investment including marketing, sourcing, underwriting, appraisal, negotiations, raising money, investor relations, transaction coordination, disposition coordination, accounting and taxation.
+Tina has over 5 years of professional experience in the real estate investment and lending industry.

-### Education
 B.S. in Accounting from the University of Houston, 2014.
 Summa cum laude.

 National Association of REALTORS® (NAR) since 2019.